WICG/view-transitions/explainer.md

    `page-transition-tag`.
 1. Add/remove offered elements according to `setElement` calls.
 1. If multiple elements share the same tag, abandon the transition.
-1. If at least one element remains offered, a transition can go ahead.
+1. A transition happens.

-As a result of the above, if an element is offered via CSS and `setElement`, then `setElement` wins.
-If there are multiple calls to `setElement` for the same element, the last wins.
+Note that this can result in a single element being assigned multiple tags.
+This will result in multiple transitions originating from the same element.

 Gathering offered elements _after_ the dispatch of `pagehide` means the developer can use a mix of the CSS and JS methods.
 For instance, the developer